Jan Lammers: Formula One

-Lammers spends four seasons in Formula One, racing largely uncompetitive machinery and failing to score a World Championship point in any of his 41 appearances.
-His talent is universally recognised, though, and the Dutchman only narrowly misses out on the chance to join Ferrari in 1982 as a replacement of Gilles Villeneuve who was killed at Zolder earlier in the year.
-The drive goes to Patrick Tambay instead.
+Lammers spent four seasons in Formula One, racing largely uncompetitive machinery and failing to score a World Championship point in any of his 41 appearances.
+He was considered talented, however; Lammers only narrowly missed out on the chance to join Ferrari in 1982 to replace Gilles Villeneuve, who was killed at Zolder earlier in the year.
+The drive went to Patrick Tambay instead.

-In 1979, Lammers and fellow rookie Elio De Angelis join Shadow, but the team led by American Don Nichols is in its death throes, and the pair fail to make an impact.
-Lammers’ best result is a ninth place in the Canadian GP.
-Both are invited by Colin Chapman to test for Lotus, with De Angelis getting the job for 1980, as Lammers is unwilling to wait for Chapman’s decision.
-Instead, he decides to sign for the German-owned ATS team.
+In 1979, Lammers and fellow rookie Elio de Angelis joined Shadow, but the team led by American Don Nichols was close to shutting down; the pair failed to make an impact with a poor car, with de Angelis scoring the team's only points that year, coming in fourth place at Watkins Glen.
+Lammers' best result was a ninth place in the Canadian GP.
+Both were invited by Colin Chapman to test for Lotus, with De Angelis getting the job for 1980; Lammers was unwilling to wait for Chapman's decision.
+Instead, he decided to sign for the German-owned ATS team.

-The underfunded outfit hands Lammers the old D3 car while team leader Marc Surer debuts with the new D4, but when Surer breaks his legs in an accident, Lammers gets his hands on the new D4.
-He immediately qualifies fourth on the grid at Long Beach but the car breaks on the opening lap of the race.
-This would remain the highpoint of his F1 career.
-Other notable ATS performances include battling Jody Scheckter’s Ferrari at Zolder, and retiring from a points-scoring position at Jarama.
-When Surer makes a return to ATS, Lammers is forced to jump ship to Ensign.
-In contrasting fortunes, his former teammate De Angelis has a fine season at Lotus while Lammers fails to qualify the cumbersome Ensign on several occasions.
+The underfunded outfit handed Lammers the old D3 car while team leader Marc Surer debuted with the new D4, but when Surer broke his legs in an accident, Lammers took the D4.
+He immediately qualified fourth on the grid at Long Beach but the car broke on the opening lap of the race.
+Other notable ATS performances included battling Jody Scheckter's Ferrari at Zolder, and retiring from a points-scoring position at Jarama.
+When Surer made a return to ATS, Lammers moved to Ensign.
+Meanwhile, his former teammate De Angelis had a fine season at Lotus while Lammers failed to qualify the cumbersome Ensign on several occasions.

-For 1981, Lammers is invited for a test to become Nelson Piquet’s teammate at Brabham, but team principal Bernie Ecclestone chooses to go with Mexican pay driver Hector Rebaque.
-Instead, Lammers rejoins ATS and shines in the controversial non-championship South African GP at Kyalami where he fights De Angelis for second place until he is hit by brake problems.
-When Swede Slim Borgudd arrives with healthy funding from pop band ABBA, Lammers has to move over.
+For 1981, Lammers was invited for a test to become Nelson Piquet's teammate at Brabham, but team principal Bernie Ecclestone chose to go with Mexican pay driver Hector Rebaque.
+Instead, Lammers rejoined ATS and performed well in the controversial non-championship South African GP at Kyalami; he fought De Angelis for second place until being hit by brake problems.
+When Swede Slim Borgudd arrived with healthy funding from pop band ABBA, Lammers was made to gave up his seat.